NOBODY-Team/promptcalculator/README.md

 - Non-mathematical commands will be displayed as an invalid calculation in the predictive output field
 - Maximum operational range is not high enough
 - Formatting may be too confusing
-- Auto-scrolling functionality does not work, thus making the clear command a requirement for long sessions
 ```

 ## Feedback Email